mrazomej/phd/src/chapter_05/section_03_model.md

 repository.](https://github.com/RPGroup-PBoC/chann_cap)](ch5_fig04){#fig:ch5_fig04
 short-caption="Separation of cells based on cell size"}

-A subtle, but important consequence of Eq. $\ref{eq:cell_cycle_dist}$ is that computing any quantity for a single cell is not equivalent to computing the same quantity for a population of cells.
+A subtle but important consequence of Eq. $\ref{eq:cell_cycle_dist}$ is that computing any quantity for a single cell is not equivalent to computing the same quantity for a population of cells.
 For example, let us assume that we want to compute the mean mRNA copy number $\langle m \rangle$.
-For a single cell this would be of the form
+For a single cell, this would be of the form
 $$
 \langle m \rangle_{\text{cell}} =
 \langle m \rangle_1 \cdot f + \langle m \rangle_2 \cdot (1 - f),
 $$
-where $\langle m \rangle_i$ is the mean mRNA copy number with $i$ promoter copies in the cell, and $f$ is the fraction of the cell cycle that cells spend with a single copy of the promoter.
-For a single cell the probability of having a single promoter copy is equivalent to this fraction $f$.
+where $\langle m \rangle_i$ is the mean mRNA copy number with $i$ promoter copies in the cell and $f$ is the fraction of the cell cycle that cells spend with a single copy of the promoter.
+For a single cell, the probability of having a single promoter copy is equivalent to this fraction $f$.
 But Eq.
 $\ref{eq:cell_cycle_dist}$ tells us that if we sample unsynchronized cells we are not sampling uniformly across the cell cycle.
-Therefore for a population of cells the mean mRNA is given by
+Therefore for a population of cells, the mean mRNA is given by
 $$
 \langle m \rangle_{\text{population}} =
 \langle m \rangle_1 \cdot \phi + \langle m \rangle_2 \cdot (1 - \phi)